 One of the best ways to increase seekers’ foot-traffic to my church is to host a community event.
 I acknowledge that some churches don’t have the required man-powers to host the community event from planning to execution.
 What I’m trying to stress here is, “Please don’t host the event by yourself even when your congregation has the capacity,” if you want to “increase seekers’ foot-traffic to my church.”
 Instead, consider teaming up with other businesses nearby to offer the community event.

 Building relationships with other local businesses and organizations in your community is a key to boost your church’s awareness and reputation.
-Host the events such as a block party, a concert, high-school game promotional event, etc. Create a landing page to promote the event as taking sign-ups that are interested in participating in the event or to sell tickets to the event as featuring the event ahead of time.
+Host the events such as a block party, a concert, high-school game promotional event, etc. Create a landing page to promote the event by taking sign-ups that are interested in participating in the event or to sell tickets to the event featuring the event ahead of time.
 Create an event page on your social media.
 For maximum impact, ask co-hosting parties to link the announcements on their websites or social media posts to the corresponding articles on your church website.
 Ask them to share and comment on the posts on your website.
 When there are external links to your church website, sharing and commenting, your website is highly recognizable by search engines like Google.

 4. Use your church or a partial area as a platform